MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.5.60  (2024/02/04)
+  - Fix: The value "0" in the configuration "Dynamically rollout new session hosts up to a max. number..." in Autoscale configuration was not handled correct (0 disabled the limitation)
 - 1.0.5.50  (2024/01/28)
   - Change: Improvement of some description in the Web UI
 - 1.0.5.40  (2024/01/23)